-During the year under review, one inspection was carried out and two complaints were received.
-No non-compliant odours or dust events discharging beyond the boundary of the property were recorded.
+During the year under review, one inspection was carried out and no complaints were received.
+One non-compliant dust event discharging beyond the boundary of the property was recorded.

 6.3.2 Environmental effects of exercise of consent

 Particulate emissions can arise from a number of sources, both natural and from human activity for example vegetation pollens, smoke and ash, sea spray, dust from soils and paved surfaces, and manufacturing processes.
 While extremely fine particles may remain floating in the atmosphere for weeks or months, coarser dusts may settle out within timeframes ranging from a few seconds to minutes.